-The SX functions as the top trim level, while base and LX sedans are also available.
-Few base models are expected to reach customers.
+The SX functions as the top trim level for the Rio, while base and LX sedans are also available.
 Each Rio has six standard airbags, including the usual frontal-impact devices, seat-mounted side-impact airbags and side curtain airbags.

 Kia’s Rio5 hatchback is covered separately in the Cars.com Research section.

 The Rio rides on a 98.4-inch wheelbase and is 166.9 inches long overall.
 Kia says the only exterior change for 2008 is a redesigned wheel cover for the LX.

 Created with a European-inspired exterior, the Rio features a black mesh grille and swept-back headlights.
 The bumpers contain black inserts, and black bodyside moldings are installed.
 The Rio’s profile exhibits what Kia calls a subtle wedge shape, with sculpted arches at each fender.

 Body-colored mirrors and standard 14-inch tires are installed.
 Options include 15-inch wheels, all-disc brakes, fog lamps and a rear spoiler.
 On the Rio SX, 16-inch alloy wheels can be installed.
 Mudguards, a front mask, a hood protector and wheel locks are among the available accessories.
 Power steering is standard only on the LX.

 Increased exterior dimensions translate to more interior capacity in the five-passenger Rio.
 In fact, Kia claims the Rio has greater interior space than the larger Honda Civic and Toyota Corolla (though it competes more directly with the cheaper Honda Fit and Toyota Yaris).
 The Rio has 11.9 cubic feet of cargo space.
 The Fit, a hatchback, has 21.3 cubic feet of cargo space (with all seats in the upright position), while the Yaris sedan has 12.9 cubic feet of cargo space.